kfarr/aframe-select-bar-component/README.md

 | controls | Respond to controller events. | true          |
 | controllerID | DOM ID of element with `oculus-touch-controls` or `vive-controls` component | rightController |

-#### Runtime Values
+#### Runtime Properties
-These runtime values are intended to be read only as a result of user action on the component.
+These runtime properties are intended to be read only as a result of user action on the component.

 | Value    | Type | Description |
 | -------- | ---- | ----------- |